 - Treat the cause of the pest outbreak not the symptoms.
 Detailed knowledge of a pest is necessary to tip the scale against the pest without disturbing the ecosystem of your orchard or landscape.
 Example: If you over fertilize your fruit trees with nitrogen, your trees will produce lush excessive growth that is very attractive to aphids.
 By balancing your fertilization you will produce healthy growth that is not as attractive to the aphids.

 - If you kill the natural enemy of a pest you inherit their job.
 Naturally occurring predators, pathogens, and parasites will keep many pest populations in check.
 Enhance the environment for beneficial insects by having flower gardens and some unmowed wild areas near your orchard.
 Stop using broad spectrum pesticides like organo-phosphates and carbamates and start using softer more targeted products.
 Example: Organo-phosphates and carbamates include products like Sevin, imidan, and diazinon.
 Choose new types of products like Cyd-X a granulovirus that kills codling moths when ingested, Spinosad, a product derived from the fermentation of soil bacteria that kills insect larvae when ingested, and Surround, a clay compound that can irritate insects and drive them away from your crops.
-None of these new products is toxic to mammals or the environment.
+These newer products are less toxic to mammals or the environment.

 - Remember, pesticides are not a substitute for good gardening.
 A healthy plant will defend itself better than a stressed plant.
 Create healthy soil, fertilize when needed, water your trees deeply several times a month from June until September.
 Protecting your trees and crops is the goal, not killing pests.